How to Analyze an SBOM

 My last blog detailed how to host and generate an SBOM.
 Let's assume we are all generating SBOMs for our software product and requesting SBOMs from our suppliers- what will we do with them?

-One of the primary use cases with SBOMs is to analyze them for vulnerabilities and to see if any components can be an attack vector for your software product.
+One of the primary use cases with SBOMs is to perform SBOM vulnerability analysis to see if any components can be an attack vector for your software product.
 SBOMs are especially powerful when critical new vulnerabilities, like Log4Shell, are discovered, and organizations want to know if and where they are affected.

 Today, let us take a look at: